Hockey-Club-Manager/.github/profile/README.md

 * [More info about project](#more-info-about-project)

 ## Idea
 We are creating a hockey managers simulator with a large number of actions.
-All the objects will be presented as NFT, and we going to integrate crypto-professes as game mechanics.
+All the objects will be presented as NFT, and we going to integrate crypto-processes as game mechanics.
 At the same time, we will do PvP and PvE matches with a large number of game actions.

 ![Aleksey Pitenko Kostiantyn Ostapenko, Sergey Kalugin](https://user-images.githubusercontent.com/63261287/153757768-4b69d2e1-62fa-4944-9172-08f7c3ebac11.jpg)
 The idea came up in December 2021, while preparing for a hackathon from Near.
 At this hackathon, we received a prize and decided to move on.
 There were three of us, since that time our team has grown more than 4 times.
 We have not only developers but designer, 2D/3D artists, game and sound designer.